-5Consequently, there is no option to reduce the commute below the current level besides the move option in the second decision, although some treatments come with tax breaks that are below the current level.
-Also, some evidence suggests that commuters value reductions in their commuting distance differently than they value extensions (see, for example, Tversky and Kahneman, 1991; de Borger and Fosgerau, 2008; Dauth and Haller, 2020).
-Nevertheless, since the job offer comes with a significant wage increase with otherwise identical conditions, that alone should motivate the decision-makers to accept at least the current commuting length.
-In fact, only 26 subjects (2.4 %) rejected the job offer altogether.
+8Consequently, there was no option available to reduce the commute below the current level besides the move option in the second-stage decision, although some treatments did come with tax breaks that were below the current level.
+Additionally, some evidence suggests that commuters value reductions in their commuting distance differently than they value extensions (see, for example, Tversky and Kahneman, 1991; de Borger and Fosgerau, 2008; Dauth and Haller, 2020).
+Nevertheless, since the job offer came with a significant wage increase with otherwise identical conditions, that fact alone should have motivated decision-makers to accept at least their current commuting length.
+In fact, only 26 subjects (2.4%) rejected the job offer altogether.

-$^{^{6}}$ Using a simple linear model we regressed commuting times on commuting distance and obtained a factor of 1.0972 minutes per kilometer which converts to a speed of about 55 km/h.
-In addition, in the pilot study conducted prior to our actual study we found that this estimate was reasonably close to the sample mean commute speed of 53 km/h.
+9Using a simple linear model, we regressed commuting times on commuting distance and obtained a factor of 1.0972 minutes per kilometer, which converts to a speed of approximately 55 km/h.
+In addition, in the pilot study conducted prior to our actual study, we found that this estimate was reasonably close to the sample mean commute speed of 53 km/h.

-(v) the housing would be identical to the current situation and, if applicable,

-(vi) spouse and children would find identical working and living conditions.
+- (v) The housing situation would be identical to the subject's current situation and, if applicable, - (vi) Spouses and children would find working and living conditions identical to those currently held.